Ladder Safety in Industrial Environments

 Correct Ladder Angles

 A simple way to know if the ladder you are using is safely placed, adhere to the four-to-one rule.
-For every four feet of height you have to climb, the ladder should be one foot from the base of the wall.
+You have to climb for every four feet of height; the ladder should be one foot from the wall’s base.
 Following this rule ensures a steady ladder.

-While climbing a ladder, it is important to maintain three points of contact.
-If the center of your body is parallel to the center of the ladder, you are climbing safely.
-If you are leaning off to the side or reaching for an item that is far from you, your center of gravity is not adjacent to the ladder and injuries are more likely to occur.
+While climbing a ladder, it is essential to maintain three points of contact; if your body’s center is parallel to the ladder’s center, more likely to occur.
 If you need to use or transport tools that require more than one hand, ask for assistance.